Skills Learned in an Online Class that Will Prepare You for Your Career

 To get to the next level in your career, Olson says you need to be disciplined.
 This requires effective time management, something he says online students must demonstrate consistently.

 “Most of my students are working full time and have family obligations along with school,” said Olson.
-"As an online student, you have access to your courses 24/7.
-You must have a solid time management plan, stay self-motivated and take the initiative to complete your assignments by the due date, all of which are great skills to add to your resume.”
+“As an online student, you can log on whenever you want to.
+Your coursework is based on your time management plan, which is a great skill to add to your resume.”

 Discipline also leads to being a self-starter, said Olson.
 Let’s say you work in a fast-paced business one day.
 Your employer is not always going to send you to a class to upgrade your skills.
 It’s your responsibility to stay up on what’s changing in your industry, and a lot of that is done online through webinars or blogs.